 Business and international trade is vital to the China relationship.
 Michael directs America-China Bridge, a company committed to building peace and understanding between China and America.
 The Bridge works across several bi-lateral fields, including business, education, culture, technology, communications, citizen diplomacy and investment strategy.
 It seeks to bring the best of America to China, and the best of China to America.

 The Bridge sponsored a series of high-level investment education seminars in the heart of Beijing, presented by Board member Mary Buffett.
 As the daughter-in-law of the most successful investor of all time, Warren Buffett, Mary shared her insights into means, methods and philosophies with an audience that included hundreds of private investors, bank, government and diplomatic officials.
-The event was actively supported by the Foreign Ministry and the Commerce Ministry.
+The event was actively supported by the Ministry of Foreign Affairs and the Ministry of Commerce.

 Through Greenstar's "digital culture" programs in the developing world, solar-powered community centers are installed in remote, rural off-the-grid villages.
 A Greenstar system includes health, education, employment, telecommunications, agriculture and ecommerce services.